 - It is durable and energy efficient.

-Self adhesive low slope products
+Self adhesive low slope products (Modified Bitumen)

 - There are several self adhesive low slope roofing options.
 Among them is Flintlastic which is a two ply product which gives you more protection than a single layer.
 The first layer, or base sheet, can be either nailed (Mechanically fastened) or self adhered to the roof decking.
 Because it can go right to a plywood base, it doesn’t have the cushion under the fall that can assist trees in the puncturing of your roof.
 While this is used primarily in commercial roofing, some residential roofing companies offer Flintlastic for small accent features on a roof.